kon-mat/PracaDyplomowa/README.md

 # Notice

-:warning: The project is Polish oriented.
+:warning: The project is Polish-oriented.

 # PRACA DYPLOMOWA INŻYNIERSKA